Simi Valley & Ventura County

 5

 Build in contingency.
 Set aside 10–15% for unexpected issues.
-Older Thousand Oaks homes almost always have something hiding behind the walls.
+Older Thousand Oaks homes almost always have something hiding behind the walls — outdated plumbing, moisture issues, or structural surprises.
+On a $30,000 project, that's $2,500–$5,000 set aside for the unexpected.

 What will your Thousand Oaks bathroom remodel cost?

 Get a free estimate in minutes.
-Answer a few questions about your bathroom, and we'll give you realistic pricing based on local Ventura County data.
+Answer a few questions about your bathroom, and we'll give you realistic pricing based on local Thousand Oaks and Ventura County data.

 Ready to Remodel Your Thousand Oaks Bathroom?

 Whether you're updating a guest bath or transforming your master bathroom, knowing what to expect cost-wise in Thousand Oaks helps you plan with confidence.
-The key is working with local contractors who understand Ventura County pricing, codes, and the specific challenges of homes in your neighborhood.
+The key is working with local contractors who understand Ventura County pricing, codes, and the specific challenges of homes in your neighborhood — whether that's hillside drainage in North Ranch, HOA timelines in Dos Vientos, or the unique architecture of the older Conejo Valley homes.

-At Safeway Construction, we've been remodeling bathrooms across Ventura County for over 20 years.
+We've been remodeling bathrooms across Thousand Oaks and Ventura County for over 20 years.
 We're transparent about pricing, licensed (#1066117), insured, and carry a 5.0-star Google rating.
 We know what bathroom projects cost in Thousand Oaks — and we'll give you an honest number before any work begins.
+No surprises, no hidden fees, just a fair estimate based on real local data.

 Ready to get started?
 Get your free bathroom remodel estimate today.